cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 weight: 300
 ---

-Cloudify Manager comprises Cloudify's code and [several underlying open-source tools]({{< relref "manager_architecture/components.md" >}}), which have been integrated to create a dynamic environment, and will support the different operational flows that you might be interested in when deploying and managing your application.
+Cloudify Manager consists of the Cloudify code and [a number of underlying open-source tools]({{< relref "manager_architecture/components.md" >}}) that have been integrated to create a dynamic environment to support the different operational flows that you might utilize when deploying and managing your application.

-Using different Cloudify plugins, the bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run in that environment.
+Using different Cloudify plugins, the bootstrap process creates the infrastructure (servers, networks, security groups and rules, and so on) that are required to enable the Cloudify Manager to run in a specific environment.

+{{% gsNote title="In This Topic" %}}
+This topic includes the following key sections:
+* Bootstrapping a Cloudify Manager
+* Deploying a Cloudify Manager Image
+* Deploying a Cloudify Manager Image from the Web Interface
+* Deploying a Cloudify Manager Image from the Command
+{{% /gsNote %}}

-# Manager Blueprints
+# Cloudify Manager Blueprints

-Bootstrapping a Cloudify Manager, much like deploying any other application, means installing a blueprint.
-This blueprint, while not functionally different from any other blueprint, is designed to create the infrastructure for the manager and deploy its applicative requirements.
+Bootstrapping a Cloudify Manager requires the installation of a blueprint.
+The blueprint is designed to create the infrastructure for Cloudify Manager, and to deploy its applicative requirements.

-By utilizing blueprints, users can potentially design their own Cloudify managers for additional scalability or functionality.
+By utilizing blueprints, you can design your own Cloudify Managers to provide additional scalability or functionality.

-`Manager blueprints` for different IaaS providers are provided by the Cloudify Team.
-You can find these blueprints in the [cloudify-manager-blueprints repo](https://github.com/cloudify-cosmo/cloudify-manager-blueprints).
+`Manager blueprints` for different IaaS providers are provided by the Cloudify team.
+The blueprints are located in the [cloudify-manager-blueprints repository](https://github.com/cloudify-cosmo/cloudify-manager-blueprints).

-See the reference for bootstrapping on [Openstack]({{< relref "manager/bootstrap-reference-openstack.md" >}}) or [AWS]({{< relref "manager/bootstrap-ref-aws.md" >}}) for information on the environment specific requirements.
+See the YAML files for [Simple Manager Blueprints]({{< relref "manager/simple-manager-blueprint.yaml" >}}) or [Simple Manager Blueprint Inputs]({{< relref "simple-manager-blueprint-inputs.yaml" >}}) for information on the environment specific requirements.

+# Bootstrapping a Cloudify Manager
+The process of bootstrapping a Cloudify Manager comprises the following tasks, which are described later in this section.

+1. Initializing a working directory
+2. Preparing the bootstrap configuration.
+3. Configuring inputs.
+4. Bootstrapping Cloudify Manager.
+5. Validating the installation.
-To bootstrap a Cloudify Manager:
+6. Deploying a Cloudify Manager image.

-# Initialize a Working Directory
+## Initializing a Working Directory

-Navigate to a directory of your choosing, and initialize it as a Cloudify working directory using this command:
+Navigate to your preferred directory and initialize it as a Cloudify working directory using this command:

 {{< gsHighlight  sh  >}}
 $ cfy init